Evidence Generation Bootcamp FAQs

 When should I expect to hear back about my application?

-Applicants will be contacted by 14 October 2022 regarding the outcome of the application review.
+Applicants will be contacted by the first week of April 2024 regarding the outcome of the application review.

 Will I get feedback on my company’s application?